Deltalay/InventoryManagement/README.md

 pip install -r requirements.txt
 ```

 After that change `.env.example` to `.env` and place your database connection insde and put random string in `SECRET`.
-After you have finish it you can change the assets directory in the `main.py` file.
+After you have finish it you can change the assets directory in the `main.py` file and don't forget to run the `database.sql`.
+Please note that in order to create admin account you have to insert your own account.
+We use bcrypt hash as our password hasher.